 - A secondary school student, who is either appointed by the student council or elected by the student body

 - A teacher, who is elected by other teachers

 - A support staff member, who is elected by other support staff

 - The school Principal, who is not entitled to vote

 - The election committee

 - Parents employed by the school or at the Board

 Elected positions on School Council include Chair/Co-Chair, Treasurer, and Secretary.
 The duties of the Chair/Co-Chair include chairing Council meetings, preparing agendas, and communication with the Principal on behalf of the Council.
 The Treasurer is responsible for overseeing the finances of the Council and for producing financial statements for meetings as required.
 The Secretary is responsible for taking minutes of the meetings and the distribution of the minutes to Council members.

 When do nominations occur?

 The election is held within the first 30 days of the school year.
-Interested parents should complete the SCHOOL COUNCIL PARENT CANDIDATE NOMINATION FORMand return it to the school by the end of September.
+Interested parents should complete the nomination form in the school newsletter and return it to the school by the end of September.